Masters of Law (LLM)

 Be taught by specialists in the field

-This LLM programme will help you reflect on your own legal practice and improve your legal studies.
-You will also critically examine how the law significantly impacts our society, economy, and culture.
+This LLM programme helps you reflect on your legal practice and develop your understanding of law.
+You will critically examine how law shapes society, the economy and culture.

 The curriculum focuses on critical areas of law and legal policy, including: